AIMotionLab-SZTAKI/AIMotionLab-Virtual/CodeDocumentation.md

 Saves views of the inputs, and creates a PropellerMocap instance for each propeller.

   ```
-  set_qpos(self, pos, quat):
+  update(self, pos, quat):
   ```

 Description:

-To match the simulated (non-mocap) Drone method name.
-This drone does not have a qpos in MjData, because it's a mocap body and does not have any joints.
+Updates the position and orientation of the drone and the propellers.

   ```
   parse_mocap_drones(data, model, body_names): (static function)